 Scaling up Nature-Based Solutions (SUNS)

-SUNS is a two-year effort to identify and promote nature-based solutions for resiliency in the Florida panhandle.
-Nature-based solutions use nature to tackle challenges such as flood mitigation, climate change, biodiversity protection, and human health.
-The project brings together local stakeholders to identify the best natural solutions to the unique challenges facing Bay, Gulf, and Franklin Counties.
+SUNS is a multi-year effort to identify and promote nature-based solutions for resiliency in the Florida panhandle.
+We use nature-based solutions to tackle challenges such as flooding, sea-level rise, threats to wildlife, and economic development.
+The project brings together local stakeholders to identify and implement the best natural solutions to the unique challenges facing Bay, Gulf, and Franklin Counties.

 Hurricane Michael significantly damaged communities in the Florida panhandle when it hit the area in 2018.
-Those communities are now actively working to recover—and prepare for the next storm.
+Those communities are continuing to recover—and prepare for the next storm.

-The Nature Conservancy, with support from Northeastern University and the United States Naval Academy, is working with the Northwest Florida Water Management District (NWFWMD), alongside local, regional, state and federal partners on a project to promote nature-based solutions (NBS) for resiliency in the panhandle.
-The effort is being funded by the National Fish and Wildlife Foundation’s Coastal Resilience Fund.
+The Nature Conservancy, with support from Northeastern University and the United States Naval Academy, is working with the Northwest Florida Water Management District (NWFWMD) and St. Andrew and St. Joseph Bays Estuary Program, alongside local, regional, state and federal partners on a project to promote nature-based solutions (NBS) for resiliency in the panhandle.
+The effort is being funded by the National Fish and Wildlife Foundation’s Coastal Resilience Fund and the Walmart Foundation.

-This project, called Scaling Up Nature Based Solutions (SUNS), will create a portfolio of NBS projects for coastal resilience in Franklin, Gulf, and Bay counties.
+This project, called Scaling Up Nature Based Solutions (SUNS), has created a portfolio of NBS projects for coastal resilience in Franklin, Gulf, and Bay counties.
 The resulting regional resilience planning framework will guide investments in restoring and strengthening natural features, such as wetlands and oyster reefs, to reduce flood risk and conserve the exceptional natural resources of the project area.

 Project Objectives